telerik/xaml-docs/controls/radgridview/grouping/basics.md

 ## Events

-There are two events that are raised, when the data in the __RadGridView__ is grouped.
-The first one is the __Grouping__ event and is raised before the data is grouped.
+There are two events that are raised, when the data in __RadGridView__ is grouped.
+You can find more information about them [here]({%slug gridview-events-grouping%}).
+The first one is __Grouping__ event and is raised before the data is grouped.
 The second one is the __Grouped__ event and is raised when the data has been already grouped.
-You can find more information about them [here]({%slug gridview-events-grouping%}).

 ## Styling and Appearance

-The __RadGridView__ provides you with several ways to style the default look and appearance of the built-in grouping functionality.
-You can manipulate the grouping area at the top of the __RadGridView.__ To learn how to do this take a look at the [Modifying the Grouping Panel]({%slug gridview-modifying-group-panel%}) topic.
+__RadGridView__ provides you with several ways to style the default look and appearance of the built-in grouping functionality.
+You can manipulate the grouping area at the top of __RadGridView.__ To learn how to do this take a look at the [Modifying the Grouping Panel]({%slug gridview-modifying-group-panel%}) topic.

-You can easily change the appearance of the group row by just setting the __GroupRowStyle__ property.
+You can easily change the appearance of the group row by just setting __GroupRowStyle__ property.
 To learn how to use it take a look at the [Styling the Group Row]({%slug gridview-styling-group-row%}) topic.

 You can also manipulate the visual appearance of the group footers.
 Just set the __GroupFooterCellStyle__ property of the __GridViewColumn__ to an appropriate style.

 To learn more about the group footers take a look at the [Group Footers]({%slug gridview-group-footers%}) topic.
 To learn how to style them take a look at the [Styling the Group Footers]({%slug gridview-styles-and-templates-styling-group-footers%}) topic.

 # See Also